connor4312/spell-check-app/outline.md

     - My name is Brandon Goddard, and I work on the Microsoft Edge DevTools Team
     - I'm here to talk about the work we have been doing on the Microsoft Edge Devtools VSCOde extension and the integration with
       JavaScript debugger.
+    - Connor demonstrated Javascript debugging and console functionality
     - We have been working on bringing some of the most commonly used Developer tools directly into VScode to give a more seamless experience for authoring and debugging webpages directly from your VSCOde editor
+    - We Augment this with elements and network debugging
   - Inpect Button Integration
+    - Configure launch.json for edge
-    - Installation process - yes
+    - Installation process
+    - Show the new page, documentation,
     - use the inspect button to attach devtools to the active target (pick up from where Connor leaves off)
     - Quick highlight of the styles/computed/eventlistener/A11y sidepanes
   - Example: Fix CSS Grid/flexbox issue